Skip to content

 Key Features

-• 🎯 Automatic schema inference and generation
+• 🎯 Intelligent Schema Inference: Automatic schema generation and refinement

-• 🔧 Configurable extraction using OmegaConf
+• 🔧 Flexible Configuration: Configurable extraction using OmegaConf

-• 🏗️ Type-safe data models using Pydantic
+• 🏗️ Type Safety: Type-safe data models using Pydantic

 Installation